Ingan121/ModernActiveDesktop/README.md

     * Added a guide document for translating ModernActiveDesktop
 * Miscellaneous improvements
     * Clock configurations are now per-window
+    * Support importing WinClassicThemeConfig registry files
+    * Support exporting schemes as an HKCU\Control Panel\Colors registry file or a Windows *.theme file.
+Type `!copyreg` or `!copytheme` to the scheme save dialog to do this
     * Dropdown lists will be displayed reversed if it's too close to the bottom of the screen
     * Default window placement no longer assumes 1920x1080 or similar resolution; they will be placed relative to the screen size
-    * Also new windows will be prevented from being placed off-screen.
+    * Also, new windows will no longer be placed off-screen.
 After these changes, ModernActiveDesktop should now run decently on any resolution higher than 640x480
     * Adjusted some font sizes to look better with the default pixelated font
     * Automatically reset the display scaling factor if the effective screen resolution is smaller than 640x480
+    * Added a language selector in the welcome window
 * Security improvements
     * Prevent displaying arbitrary HTML (XSS) through imported configuration files
     * Show a warning about loading an unverified page after importing a configuration file